Frequently Asked Questions: Wedding Music

 - Singing with harp accompaniment

 - Piano only (no singing, just piano, either on my own or as accompaniment for another singer or musician)

 - Harp only (no singing, just harp, either on my own or as accompaniment for another singer or musician)

 If you have any questions or need assistance selecting the best package for your needs, don’t hesitate to contact me.

 We can’t decide between harp and piano!

-If you have watched my videos and listened to my recordings and you are still unsure whether to choose harp or piano, I can advise you.
-Start by focusing on your song choices first, and we can see which instrument might suit your song choices the best.
-Piano might be better suited to rock, jazz, or musical theatre.
-And Irish/folk music is wonderful on the Irish harp.
-But most songs work on either instrument!
-A handful of pieces on my repertoire list are only available with piano (anything marked with a star *) so, if you want those songs, piano is your instrument.
+If you have listened to my recordings and you are still unsure whether to choose harp or piano, I can advise you further.
+Start by focusing on your song choices, and we can see which instrument might suit your songs the best.
+Piano might be better suited to rock, jazz, or musical theatre, and Irish/folk music is wonderful on the Irish harp.
+However, most songs will work on either instrument.
+A handful of pieces on my repertoire list are only available with piano (you will see them marked with a piano symbol 🎹 on my website).
+If you want any those songs, piano is your instrument.